liuh886/open-phrasebank/README.md

 ### Case 2 - Academic Writing

-You can be further customized the phrasebank according your needs, e.g. for certain discipline, for certain style (descriptive, analytical, persuasive and critical), for certain sections (abstract, body text).
+You can further customized the phrasebank according your needs, e.g. for certain discipline, for certain style (descriptive, analytical, persuasive and critical), for certain sections (abstract, body text).

 The difference of word tree between STEM and ...